mayasharma2110/Name-the-element/README.md

 The website will use bootstrap grids to make the layout responsive to different devices and screen sizes.

-The introduction page will contain an image example of a question and the multiple choice options for the user to choose from.
+The home page will contain an image example of a question and the multiple choice options for the user to choose from.
 Below this there will be options for the user to select about the type of quiz they want to play.
 At the bottom there will be a start quiz button.

 The quiz page will contain a bar showing the question the user is currently on, how many have been completed and how many are left to complete.
-Bewlo this will be the question along with 4 multiple choice options, and below a submit button.
+Below this will be the question along with 4 multiple choice options, and below a submit button.
 Below the submit button is where user feedback will be displayed if they answered correctly or not.
+Once the user has clicked submit this button will disappear and there will be a next question button in it's place.
 Below any feedback will be the progress bar showing the number of correct and incorrect answers.
 Finally at the bottom there will be 2 buttons to allow the user to reselect their quiz options (go to the home page) or to start the current quiz questions again.